JunhaoSong/cuseistut/source/dd_loc/index.rst

 .. image:: output_6_0.png

-The station which records waveform earliest is cloest to the hypocenter, so it is reasonable to start iteration:
+The station which records the earliest waveform is closest to the hypocenter, so it is reasonable to start iteration:

-1. The same x and y with the cloest station;
+1. The same x and y with the closest station;
 2. Initial depth at 5 km;
 3. Initial origin time 1 sec before the earliest arrival;